cs1302uga/cs1302-tutorials/recursion.md

 ## Recursive CountUp

-How could you modify the previous code to make it count up instead of down? **Hint**: You can do this by swapping two lines of code.
+How could you modify the previous code to make it count up instead of down? **Hint**: You can do this simply by swapping two lines of code.

    **Don't read beyond this point until you've attempted to change the above code to count up**